FdSc Wildlife Conservation and Countryside Management

 "Not only have I met really fantastic friends, but I feel like I've made some good contacts here."

 Required: GCSE minimum five GCSEs at Grade C/4 including English Language and Mathematics (or Maths Numeracy for Welsh applicants) plus satisfactory level 3 qualifications:

-- A-Level: (example grades CD) – minimum of 56 UCAS tariff points (points to include at least one full A-Level or equivalent qualifications)
+- A-Level: (example grades CD) – minimum of 56 UCAS tariff points (applicants should have either two A-levels or one A-level and two AS level subjects or equivalent qualifications)

 - C&G Advanced Technical/BTEC - Level 3 Extended Diploma (1080) at Merit-Pass-Pass